cristianoalves92/react-native-live-activity/README.md

 updateActivity,
 } from 'react-native-live-activity';

-await startActivity("Packing", "Jhon", "12 PM")
+// Please be careful to use the same interface as the one you defined in your Swift module. interface LiveActivityParams {
+  status: string;
+  driverName: string;
+  expectedDeliveryTime: string;
+}

+await startActivity({
+  status: "Packing",
+  driveName: "John",
+  expectedDeliveryTime: "12 PM"
+})
-await updateActivity(activity.id, "Driving", "Jhon", "12 PM");
+await updateActivity(activity.id, {
+  status: "Driving",
+  driveName: "John",
+  expectedDeliveryTime: "12 PM"
+});
 await endActivity(activity.id);

 const [activities, setActivities] = React.useState<any[]>([]);